slurppyyy/LANGUAGE-ASSISTANT-DISCORD-BOT/README.md

 The `!joke` command fetches jokes from various sources, and sometimes it may receive incomplete or partial data.
 In such cases, the bot will display the received content, which may appear as a single word or phrase.

-However, the bot will quickly follow up with a complete joke, when you type !joke again.t.
+However, the bot will quickly follow up with a complete joke, when you type !joke again.
 If you don't see a complete joke within a few seconds, you can try the command again.

 I apologize for any confusion this behavior may cause and appreciate your understanding.